h4915577/java-senior-dev-refresher/DSA.md

 11. What happen if we add duplicate key, value records into concurrent HashMap ?
 12. Binary Search Questions Can be tricky.
 Need to see how to use it.
 Example usage - Find first and last positions of an element in a sorted array - https://www.geeksforgeeks.org/find-first-and-last-positions-of-an-element-in-a-sorted-array/
 13. Question on equals() and hashcode() contract
 Can we override only hashcode and if yes then what will be the effect
+14. BinaryTree - InOrder, PreOrder, PostOrder traversals